Zasora/Testing/Adding Text.md

 ### Editing Text Objects

 You can edit your text in multiple ways in unity.
-You can change the font, bold, italics, size and more.
+You can change what the text says, the font, bold, italics, size and more.
 This can all be done in the text objects text component.

 ![EditingText](Images/EditingText.PNG)